 The movie begins at a house party, where Frank Wheeler (Leonardo DiCaprio) eyes April (Kate Winslet) from across the room.
-They go to the corner and introduced and chat.
+They go to the corner, are introduced, and chat.
 She says she is learning to be an actress.

 Frank goes to the backstage looking for April.
-On the way he sees Milly Campbell (Kathryn Hahn), whom was also in the play.
+On the way, he sees Milly Campbell (Kathryn Hahn), who was also in the play.
 She tells Frank that they are ready for that drink.
 Frank agrees and goes into a private room to find April devastated and changing.
 She tells Frank to tell Milly and her husband to use their nanny as an excuse to get out of the after party drink.
-Frank and April argue a bit but Frank obliges.
+Frank and April argue a bit, but Frank obliges.

 While driving, Frank turns and tells April how it wasn’t her fault that the play sucked, it was because it was unprofessional with lousy scripts and amateur actors and actresses around her.
-Not only does April not appreciate his comments, she asked Frank to not talk about it.
+Not only does April not appreciate his comments, she asked Frank not to talk about it.
 They argue some more, and Frank pulls the car over.
-Frank tells April that he has no fault that the play sucked, he is being very supportive, and he is not going to put up with anymore of the bullshit she is giving him.
-April gets out of the car and Frank follows angrily.
-They scream at each other about how Frank is always trying to talk things out and all she wants to do is have peace and quiet and deal with it herself.
+Frank tells April that he has no fault that the play sucked, he is very supportive, and he is not going to put up with any more of the bullshit she is giving him.
+April gets out of the car, and Frank follows angrily.
+They scream at each other about how Frank is always trying to talk things out and all she wants to do, is have peace and quiet and deal with it herself.
 The argument gets heated and April insults Frank about trying to be tough and manly, with Frank making a fist about to hit April.
 Frank control himself and starts to pound the hood of their car, hurting his hand.
-April tells Frank to take her home, and get in the car.
+April tells Frank to take her home and get in the car.
 They drive off.

-Now the title Revolutionary Road comes to screen.
+Now the title Revolutionary Road comes to the screen.

-Frank is within hundreds of other people heading to work, and he shows it on his face that he is so miserable in this everyday routine.
-While riding the elevator, a cute young secretary gives him a glance, and puts a smile on Frank’s face.
-Frank goes to his cubicle and he trades pleasantries and miseries with his coworkers, and is called into the boss’s office for a bad job he did.
+Frank is with hundreds of other people heading to work, and he shows it on his face that he is so miserable in this everyday routine.
+While riding the elevator, a cute young secretary gives him a glance and puts a smile on Frank’s face.
+Frank goes to his cubicle, and he trades pleasantries and miseries with his coworkers and is called into the boss’s office for a bad job he did.
 (We realize Frank works in “Knoxx” as a salesperson like his dad did all his life.)